mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 into their marshes and forests to watch the wildlife re- emerge from its dormant state.

-Every few centuries, the flare cycle has a ‘hiccup’ of sorts in which the star breaks its rhythm, producing shorter or longer flare-and-growth cycles.
+Every few centuries, the flare cycle has a 'hiccup' of sorts in which the star breaks its rhythm, producing shorter or longer flare-and-growth cycles.
 This presents enormous challenges for the Tiwathans who gauge the